Melanoma is a form of cancer that begins in the cells that create melanin, which is the pigment that gives skin its color.

 After the patient has had some time to recover, a prosthesis (an artificial eye) is made.
 The front surface of the new eye will be custom painted to match the color of the patient’s existing eye.

-Oculoplastic & reconstructive surgeon Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for advanced eye care procedures.
+Oculoplastic & reconstructive surgeon Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for advanced eye care procedures.